nikitavoloboev/data/productivity/flow/Rules.md

 - Uppercase comments for consistency.
 - Write code to be read by other people.
 Prefer to be explicit over implicit.

+## Keyboard Maestro
+- All macro names are lowercased.
+Unless it is necessary like snippet trigger.

 ## Karabiner
 - Document any changes I make in Karabiner map instantly in the map (update where necessary).
 - Try to make semantic mappings and chunk mappings by theme or context.